Heavy Vehicle Regulatory Reform

 On 4 November 2011 the Heavy Vehicle National Law Act 2012 was approved by the Standing Council on Transport and Infrastructure and was passed by the Queensland Parliament on 23 August 2012.

 A second Act, the Heavy Vehicle National Law Amendment Act 2013, addressing a number of issues that were unable to be resolved in the initial set of heavy vehicle national laws, was agreed by the Standing Council on Transport and Infrastructure on 13 August 2012 and passed by the Queensland Parliament on 14 February 2013.
-The other States and Territories are expected to pass legislation enabling the National Law in their jurisdictions throughout 2013.
+The other States and Territories are required to pass legislation enabling the National Law in their jurisdictions.

 The Heavy Vehicle National Regulations covering operational matters that support the Heavy Vehicle National Law Amendment Act 2013 were agreed by the Standing Council on Transport and Infrastructure on 25 February 2013.

-Information on the National Heavy Vehicle Regulator and the roll out of services in 2013 can be found on the National Heavy Vehicle Regulator website at www.nhvr.gov.au or you can contact the Regulator on the following details:
+Information on the National Heavy Vehicle Regulator can be found on the National Heavy Vehicle Regulator website at www.nhvr.gov.au or you can contact the Regulator on the following details:

 Phone: 1300 MYNHVR (1300 696 487)